akolb1/hmsv2api/README.md

 The API also introduces the notion of an object ID - globally unique string associated with the object.
 While object name can change (e.g. with rename operation), identity of the object never changes.
+The lookup can be done either by name or by ID.
+The intention is to have cacheable objects which do not change on renames.

 Cookie is supposed to be used to associate multiple requests to a single session.
 The value of the cookie is likely to be printed in logs so it shouldn't contain